ethyca/fides/docs/fides/docs/guides/email_communications.md

 1. Generate a Mailgun Domain Sending Key

-    Follow the [Mailgun documentation](https://documentation.mailgun.com/en/latest/api-intro.html#authentication-1) to create a new Domain Sending Key for fidesops.
+    Follow the [Mailgun documentation](https://documentation.mailgun.com/en/latest/api-intro.html#authentication-1) to create a new Domain Sending Key for Fides.

     !!!
 Note
         Mailgun automatically generates a **primary account API key** when you sign up for an account.
 This key allows you to perform all CRUD operations via Mailgun's API endpoints, and for any of your sending domains.
 For security purposes, using a new **domain sending key** is recommended over your primary API key.